Lehigh Valley Transit Company: Right of way

 Hatield and Lansdale: The house-like two story Hatfield former LVT station at Main Street is now the Trolley Station cafe.
 Inside this cafe there are photographs of LVT equipment and locations plus a 1938 weekend schedule.
 South of this building the former LVT right-of-way, including an original 1916 culvert, is now the Liberty Bell Trail for walking and biking.
 A right of way culvert and pole line are at Koffel Street close to the end of Squirrel Lane where the LVT entered Lansdale.

 Wales Junction: The original 1900 LVT trolley line to Chestnut Hill and the newer interurban line to Norristown met at Wales Junction at the Sumneytown Pike and Reading railroad.

 Map: Some of the former LVT right of way is visible from satellite as a faint scar across the countryside north of Quakertown to Summit Lawn.
 The DeLorme Company's "Pennsylvania Atlas and Gazetteer Topographic Map" shows "old railroad grades."
 The abandoned LVT is shown running from Quakertown to Center Valley to the west of present-day Route 309.
 The LVT periodically ran adjacent to today's Old Bethlehem Pike and PA Route 309.

-Summit Lawn substation

-Just south of Allentown at Summit Lawn, the brick former LVT substation sits on the McAuliffe Asphalt Paving (2937 Pike Ave, PA Route 145) lot across from the Salisbury Township offices.
-The building carries a large sign stating it is the former LVT substation.
-The right-of-way is very distinct here and is where the cars climbed a heavy grade leaving Allentown to reach Summit Lawn at the top of the grade.